Available digital I/O Modules

 Special version RevPi DI has 16 digital outputs but no inputs

 All versions have galvanic separation between PiBridge logic circuit and inputs resp. outputs (600 VRMS isolation voltage).
 The RevPi DIO version has additionally galvanic separation between inputs and outputs.
-All versions are protected against interference according to EN61131-2 requirements and may be operated between -40°C to 55°C ambient temperature with up to 80% rel. humidity.*
+All versions are protected against interference according to EN 61131-2 requirements and may be operated between -40 °C to 55 °C ambient temperature with up to 93 % rel. humidity.

 Each output can be configured separately as high side switch with max.
 500 mA current load or push-pull output with a maximum load of 100 mA.
 Independently from their output mode each single channel is protected against over current and is short circuit safe.
 A hardware watchdog circuit is monitoring the SPI data exchange between MPU and output circuit.
 If there is no SPI traffic, outputs are forced to 0 (safe state).
 Outputs are also forced to their safe state if output power supply drops low or the output circuit reached an over-temperature condition.
 Such error conditions as well as short circuit state of each channel is cyclically transmitted to RevPi Core.

 As a result of galvanic separation of the PiBridge logic circuit it needs its own power supply connector which is also providing a mandatory functional earth connection (4 pin connector with screw terminals).
-This power supply section works with 10.2 V up to 28.8 V input voltage and draws a maximum of 50 mA current (at 24 V – 100 mA at 12 V) used for an STM32F205 MPU.
+This power supply section works with 11.4 V up to 28.8 V input voltage and draws a maximum of 50 mA current (at 24 V – 100 mA at 12 V) used for an STM32F205 MPU.
 This MPU is controlling the data exchange over the PiBridge and exchanges data with input and output lines using galvanic separated SPI lines.
-This power supply circuit does bypass a loss of power at its input of up to 77 ms (at 24 V; reduced to 8 ms at 12 V).
+This power supply circuit does bypass a loss of power at its input of up to 77 ms at 24 V.

 Switching status of inputs and outputs are cyclically exchanged via PiBridge with the RevPi Core’s central processing image using the PiControl driver.
 Additionally to switching status the possible error conditions (diagnostic data) and configuration data is also cyclically transmitted.